 Software piracy, otherwise known as copyright infringement, is one of several forbidden actions that may be taken by the end user of a particular piece of software.
 Virtually all software programs today carry an end user license agreement, or EULA.
 Upon installing the software, the end user must agree to the EULA, or click-through-license, before the software will install.
 The EULA lays out conditions under which the software may and may not be used in keeping with copyright protections.
-Software piracy involves breaking the EULA agreement on one or more conditions.
+Piracy involves breaking the EULA agreement on one or more conditions.

-Some common examples of software piracy are:
+Some common examples of this act are:

 Making counterfeit copies to give away: Though the United States recognizes "fair use" protection, which can allow protected work to be shared in a restricted manner as an allowable infringement, software piracy goes beyond "fair use."
 A less interpretive counterpart to fair use is "fair dealing," recognized by nations like Australia, New Zealand, Singapore, Canada and the United Kingdom.
 These laws attempt to protect the rights of the end user and the good of society, counterbalanced by the rights of the copyright holder.
-A protected work that is shared with a neighbor might be considered fair use in some jurisdictions, but lines can be somewhat vague and varied as to exactly where protections end and software piracy begins.
+A protected work that is shared with a neighbor might be considered fair use in some jurisdictions, but lines can be somewhat vague and varied as to exactly where protections end and piracy begins.
 Generally speaking, anything that extends beyond personal use is commonly forbidden by the EULA and can bring legal questions into play.

 Hard-disk loading: Another form of software piracy is selling a computer system with illegal software already installed.
 Generally, the buyer does not receive manuals, license agreements, or even the CDs or diskettes containing the original program.